 Our operations are subject to extensive PRC government regulation, and changes to such regulations could increase our costs or limit our ability to sell products and conduct activities in China.
+Specifically, because of our extensive and significant operations in China, we could in the future become subject to regulations issued by the CAC and the requirements of the PRC's Cyber Security Law or Data Security Law.

 The PRC government has broad discretion and authority to regulate the technology industry in China.
 Additionally, China's government has implemented policies from time to time to regulate economic expansion in China.
 Personal privacy, cyber security, and data protection are becoming increasingly significant issues in China.
-To address these issues, the Standing Committee of the National People's Congress promulgated the Cyber Security

-Law of the People's Republic of China (the "Cyber Security Law"), which took effect on June 1, 2017.
+To address these issues, the Standing Committee of the National People's Congress promulgated the Cyber Security Law of the People's Republic of China (the "Cyber Security Law"), which took effect on June 1, 2017.
 The Cyber Security Law sets forth various requirements relating to the collection, use, storage, disclosure and security of data, among other things.
 On June 10, 2021, the National People's Congress passed the Data Security Law of the People's Republic of China (the "Data Security Law"), which took effect on September 1, 2021.
 The Data Security Law is the first comprehensive data security legislation in China, which becomes a key supplement to the Cyber Security Law and aims to regulate a wide range of issues in relation to the collection, storage, processing, use, provision, transaction and publication of any kind of data.
 Various Chinese agencies are expected to issue additional regulations in the future to define these requirements more precisely.
-These requirements may increase our costs of compliance.
-We cannot assure you that we will be able to comply with all of these regulatory requirements.
+Among them is the CAC, which is considering requiring that any entity operating in the PRC which holds the personal information of more than one million individuals be required to apply to the CAC for a cyberspace security review if it seeks to list on a non-PRC exchange.
+While we do not believe that such a regulation would impact our operations since neither we nor our PRC subsidiaries collect any personal information, it is possible that other requirements may increase our costs of compliance or even materially affect our ability to operate our business.
+It is also possible that the CAC elects to impose rules or regulations with respect to the collection of personal information that apply more broadly and that would apply to us or our operations.
+Further, while we are compliant in all material respects with the regulations and policies that have been issued to date by the CAC, we cannot assure you that we will be able to comply with all of these regulatory requirements.
 Any failure to comply with the Cyber Security Law, the Data Security Law or the relevant regulations and policies could result in further cost and liability to us and could adversely affect our business and results of operations.
 Additionally, increased costs to comply with, and other burdens imposed by, the Cyber Security Law, the Data Security Law or relevant regulations and policies that are applicable to the businesses of our suppliers, vendors and other service providers, as well as our customers, could adversely affect our business and results of operations.